flub78/multitenant/doc/code_generation.md

 The goal of the templating mechanism is to be able to generate quickly a working application to manage the database resources.
 Of course complex resources will need tuning and adaptations to make the user experience more friendly but it should work out of the box.
 In this context an resource may be a database table but also the result of a complex select stored as a view in the database.

+## Use cases

+Depending on the size of the application we can expect between twenty and a few hundred resources.

+As developer I want to be able to generate one file from one template for one table.
+I want to be able to generate all files from one table.
+I want to be able to compare the generated result with the current version.
+I want to be able to replace a current version with the generated file.

+As the code generation will rarely be fully automatic there are limited needs to generate and install all files of the application.

+For each resource I may have to generate:
+* a controller
+* a model
+* a request
+* an index form
+* a create form
+* an edit form
+* a model unit test
+* a controller test
+* an English language file
+* a template for French language and may be some others ones ...

 ## Implementation